Senator Terry M. Mercer

-Senator Mercer is also very active in the Association of Fundraising Professionals (AFP) and is a former Chair of the AFP Foundation for Philanthropy in Canada.
+Senator Mercer has been very active in the Association of Fundraising Professionals (AFP) and is a former Chair of the AFP Foundation for Philanthropy in Canada.
 He is a member of the Nova Scotia and Ottawa Chapters of AFP.
 As well, Senator Mercer has served on the AFP Association Board of Directors and the AFP Canada Council.

 Senator Mercer is a Certified Fund Raising Executive (CFRE) and has lectured extensively on modern ethical fundraising techniques.
 He has been a founding member and Director of two chapters of AFP and a member of the Executive Committee of the North American YMCA Development Offices, 1990-1997.

 Before working for these charitable institutions, Senator Mercer worked as Executive Assistant to the Nova Scotia Minister of Labour and Housing from 1974 to 1978.
-A recipient of the Commemorative Medal for the 125th Anniversary of Canadian Confederation, the Queen's Golden Jubilee Medal, and the Queen’s Diamond Jubilee Medal, Senator Mercer is an active volunteer and has served in the following capacities:
+He is a recipient of the Commemorative Medal for the 125th Anniversary of Canadian Confederation, the Queen's Golden Jubilee Medal, and the Queen’s Diamond Jubilee Medal.

-Senator Mercer has a Bachelor of Arts from St. Mary's University in Halifax.
-He also holds a Doctor of Civil Law, Honoris Causa (Arts & Science) from SMU.
-He and his wife Ellen (nee Simmons) live in Halifax and have one son, Michael, and daughter-in-law Lisa Courtney, and grandchildren Ellie and Oliver.
+Senator Mercer has a Bachelor of Arts from St. Mary's University in Halifax and also holds a Doctor of Civil Law, Honoris Causa (Arts & Science) from SMU.
+He and his wife Ellen (nee Simmons) live in Halifax and have one son, Michael, daughter-in-law Lisa Courtney, and grandchildren Ellie and Oliver.